snorkel-team/snorkel/README.md

 Just make sure you search for related issues first and use our Issues templates.

 ## Community Forum
-For broader Q&A, discussions about using Snorkel, tutorial requests, etc., we have a community forum: https://spectrum.chat/snorkel
+For broader Q&A, discussions about using Snorkel, tutorial requests, etc., use the [Snorkel community forum](https://spectrum.chat/snorkel) hosted on Spectrum.
 We hope this will be a venue for you to interact with other Snorkel users — please don't be shy about posting!

 ## Email List
-To stay up-to-date on only the biggest Snorkel-related announcements (e.g. version releases, upcoming workshops), join the Google Group mailing list: https://groups.google.com/forum/#!forum/snorkel-ml
+To stay up-to-date on Snorkel-related announcements (e.g. version releases, upcoming workshops), subscribe to the [Snorkel mailing list](https://groups.google.com/forum/#!forum/snorkel-ml).
 We promise to respect your inboxes — communication will be sparse!

+## Twitter
+Follow us on Twitter [@SnorkelML](https://twitter.com/SnorkelML).